CPSNet: Physics-Inspired Label-Free Deep Unfolding for Lung Ultrasound B-Line Detection: Experimental Setup

 \subsection{Dataset}

-The video clips were obtained from 45 patients from the Nephrology, Dialysis and Transplantation Department, Careggi University Hospital, Florence, Italy.
+The ultrasound data, in the form of image sequences, were obtained from 45 patients from the Nephrology, Dialysis and Transplantation Department, Careggi University Hospital, Florence, Italy.
 LUS evaluations were performed whilst patients attended for regular hemodialysis, using an ultrasound machine (MyLab Class C-Esaote$^{\circledR}$, Genoa, Italy) with a 6–18 MHz linear probe.
 The data was saved in DICOM format.

-Data preprocessing includes extracting the frames from the video clips, cropping the region that only contains lung information, and finally padding all the images to the size of 480$\times$600 pixels (height $\times$ width).
+Data preprocessing includes extracting the frames from the video clips, cropping the region that only contains lung information, and finally zero-padding all the images to the size of 480$\times$600 pixels (height $\times$ width).

+The detailed data splitting strategy is illustrated in Figure~\ref{fig:dataset}.
 We randomly split the dataset into three groups (Group1, Group2, and Group3) at the patient level.
 Each of the groups contains data from 15 patients.
-By partitioning the dataset into 3 subsets, we will evaluate the proposed method in a 3-fold manner.
+By partitioning the dataset into 3 subsets, we evaluate the proposed method in a 3-fold manner.
 This helps prevent information leakage between groups and iteratively uses each subset for testing while the remaining subsets are used for training.
-The training set in each fold is formed by randomly selecting 2000 images from two of the groups (for example Group1 and Group2).
+The training set in each fold is formed by randomly selecting 300 images from two of the groups (for example Group1 and Group2).
 Then we randomly select 8 images from each patient in the remaining group (for example Group3), and a physician with long-term expertise in LUS provides the annotation of the line artefacts as the ground truth.
-The annotated images are subsequently divided into two sets which are used for pre-trained model (for example YOLOv7 \cite{wang2023yolov7} and FasterRCNN \cite{ren2015faster}) fine-tuning and algorithm testing respectively.
-The final test set contains in total 240 images.
-The detailed data splitting strategy is illustrated in Fig.~\ref{fig:dataset}.
-The procedure is implemented twice to enhance result stability and increase the reliability and credibility of the experiment by assessing consistency, minimizing chance influences, and aiding in issue identification.
+The annotated images are subsequently divided into two sets which are used for pre-trained model (for example YOLO \cite{wang2023yolov7, yolo11_ultralytics} and FasterRCNN \cite{ren2015faster}) fine-tuning and algorithm testing respectively.
+The final test set contains in total 180 images.
+The whole procedure, starting from random splitting, is implemented twice to enhance result stability and increase the reliability and credibility of the experiment by assessing consistency and minimizing uncertainty.